gustwindjs/gustwind/htmlisp/README.md

 </ul>
 ```

 The idea is that the expression given to `&foreach` generates an array that is then iterated through.
+In case the array contains pure values (i.e., strings, numbers etc.), those are exposed through `value` property that you can access through `(get props value)` within the `&foreach` block.

 ## Visibility